 Dublin-Laurens Heritage Center

-"If you look beneath it, our interest in 'roots' and in researching geneology represents an intuitive response to a deply felt need for a sense of personal and family continuity.
+"If you look beneath it, our interest in 'roots' and in researching genealogy represents an intuitive response to a deeply felt need for a sense of personal and family continuity.
 We live in a hectic, rapidly changing, highly mobile world, where families have become physically and emotionally disconnected ... millions of people yearn to reconnect in some way with the continuity of their family's rich heritage and history."
 William Fletcher, Berkeley, CA.

 The mission of the Dublin-Laurens Heritage Center is to collect preserve, and make accessible genealogical and historical information.
 The Heritage Center has grown significantly in the recent years.
 A community spirit nurtured and helped produce a beautiful area that holds an increasingly impressive collection.
 Its atmoshere is not rushed or hectic, for genealogy has been likened to several jigsaw puzzles mixed together.
 Piecing together a family puzzle takes time, patience, perseverance, and resources.